5 Truths of Building a Product Launch Strategy

 A good launch strategy starts with taking a bird’s-eye view of your product to see how it fits with the rest of your business.
 At the very start, it’s important that there is a clear goal defined and shared amongst all stakeholders.
 Is the ultimate goal of the launch to create new markets?
 Is it to generate additional revenue from existing markets?
 Is it to improve adoption?
 Or is it to delight existing customers?

-Once the North Star is well defined, you move to define positioning for your product.
+Once the is well defined, you move to define positioning for your product.
 Positioning starts with understanding the target audience(s) for your product.
 A well-crafted user segment will help articulate the right value prop, and guide you towards the right marketing messages and channels to reach these audiences.
-Many companies make the mistake of only using demographic or firmographic data to define the target user segment.
-While those are important, it is also important to use behavioral data and product usage data to create cohorts and understand which customer segment is most likely to find value and pay for the unique benefits of your product.
+Many companies make the mistake of only using or data to define the target user segment.
+While those are important, it is also important to use and product usage data to create cohorts and understand which customer segment is most likely to find value and pay for the unique benefits of your product.
 You can pull behavioral data for these purposes from your alpha and beta testing rounds.

 After you have a well-defined target segment, consider your new product’s place in the market.
 Assess how the market itself is doing.
 If it’s booming, you might consider whether a larger launch-spend is likely to lead to a big impact for your product as it enters the market.